Vogelwarte/SnowfinchWire.BroodAnalyzer/README.md

   Set to _resnet18_ by default,
 * `--out <output_directory>` - a path to a directory where prediction results are to be stored, `_out` by default.

+### Brood information file

+In order to train any model, brood information file is necessary.
+It is a .csv file with the following columns:
+* _brood_id_ - brood identifier, string
+* _datetime_ - date and time in ISO format
+* _age_min_ - age of the youngest nestling, floating point number
+* _age_max_ - age of the eldest nestling, floating point number
+* _size_ - true brood size, integer

+A single line of the file should describe one of the broods used in the training process at a specific time.
+For each brood there should be at least one line per day of recordings.

 ### Simple size classifier

 If the user chooses to train the simple size classifier, they can specify the following additional options: